Team3128/info/README.md

 ## Safety
 Our team provides students with unique access to a wide variety of tools.
 In order to ensure that no member is harmed through the use or misuse of tools, we take safety very seriously.

-### Workshop Safety
+### Personal Safety
 * No team member is to ever work without a mentor or faculty advisor on site.
 * Safety glasses are required at all times while in designated areas of the workshop.
 * Loose hair and long clothing must be tied back or removed before a member is permitted to use any machine tools.
 * Closed toed shoes must be worn in the workshop at all times.
+Long pants are recommended.

+### Workshop Safety
 * Food and drink are allowed in team facilities only at the discretion of adult mentors or faculty advisors.
-* Members inside the workshop or computer lab must participate in a robotics related activity.
-If a member is seen not participating they will be asked to leave the workshop.
-Horseplay and games will not be tolerated.

-### Machine Safety
 * Any member intending to use a potentially dangerous tool must have completed a tool certification within the current school year.
 * Upon finishing using a tool, it must be returned to its designated location in the workshop.
 At the end of work sessions, all tools and materials must be put away.
 * Tools that malfunction or break must be reported to a mentor immediately.
+* Members inside the workshop or computer lab must participate in a robotics related activity.
+If a member is seen not participating they will be asked to leave the workshop.
+Horseplay and games will not be tolerated.

 Due to the hazardous nature of robotics, Mentors and Faculty Advisors always have the final word in any safety-related situation.
 Failure to comply with safety rules will result in disciplinary action, including removal from the workshop and possible dismissal from the team.